 Lap Out Rule:

-QUESTION: Will the lap out rule be used in New Orleans?
+QUESTION: Will the lap out rule be used in Greenville?

 QUESTION: My uniform has my tri club name on it and the team’s sponsor logos.
 Will this be okay?

-ANSWER: For the New Orleans qualification events Officials will only check to make sure the uniform covers the torso and if a front zipper is present that it is zipped up.
-They will not be checking logos, family name, etc. For the 2017 Worlds events, exact suit rules will be followed per the ITU Rules of Competition for age group athletes.
+ANSWER: For the events Officials will only check to make sure the uniform covers the torso and if a front zipper is present that it is zipped up.
+They will not be checking logos, family name, etc. For the 2018 Worlds events, exact suit rules will be followed per the ITU Rules of Competition for age group athletes.

 QUESTION: I have a cool mat (okay it’s really just a beach towel) that I put under my bike to stand on during Transition that I got from another race.
-Can I use it in New Orleans?
+Can I use it?

 ANSWER: Mats, towels, carpeting, etc. will not be allowed on the ground under any athlete’s bike in Transition.
 If found, they will be removed by Officials.